wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 Please remember, that after modyfying `gatsby-config.js` file it may be required to restart `gatsby develop` process.

 ## Changelog

+### 2.0.0

+The theme is now compatible with Gatsby v3 and TailwindCSS v2.

 ### 1.1.0